-ProFXIO GO mixers have 3-band EQ with shelving hi, peaking mid, and shelving low.
+ProFXIOv3+ and ProFXI2v3+ mixers have 3-band EQ with shelving hi, peaking mid, and shelving low, while the ProFX6v3+ has shelving hi and low EQ knobs.
 The 3-band equalization has low shelving at 80 Hz, mid peaking at 2.5 kHz, and high shelving at 12 kHz.